MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-invoice-management.md

 ## View a vendor invoice

-There are three options for viewing a vendor invoice:
+You have three options for viewing a vendor invoice:

-- You can select a recent vendor invoice that you have interacted with.
+- Select a recent vendor invoice that you have interacted with.
-- You can search for a vendor invoice based on vendor, document type, company code, and date range.
+- Search for a vendor invoice based on vendor, document type, company code, and date range.
-- You can enter a known vendor invoice number.
+- Enter a known vendor invoice number.

 ### Select a vendor invoice